 Walton’s research has helped me make sense of the self-sabotaging behaviors I have observed in some of my students — behaviors I have grieved.
-How can it be that the promise and potential these students have to offer is so clear to me, yet so unknown to them?
-How can their understanding of themselves be so distorted?
+How can it be that the promise and potential these students possess is so clear to me, yet so difficult, at times, to draw out?

-Reflecting on this dilemma, I see that I have grappled with doubts that resemble what my students may experience.
+Reflecting on this dilemma, I recognize that I have grappled with doubts that resemble what my students may experience.
 My hesitancy to speak in department meetings, for example, is rooted in uncertainty about whether or not my colleagues see me as someone deserving of being included, valued, and accepted.
 Because I don’t want to do or say anything that could confirm the bias that I fear already exists—a bias I fear may be accurate--I participate in self-sabotaging behaviors of my own.

 Perhaps the source of these insidious, relentless doubts is the enemy not only of my soul, but of my students’ souls — an enemy whose greatest achievement would be to discourage the people God created to bear his image in the world — to discourage us so thoroughly that we would be kept from fulfilling his purposes us.